-3.28 Termination or Resignation
+3.27 Termination or Resignation

 Employees are employed at-will and can be dismissed without notice or warning.
+Terminated employee's final paycheck will be distributed within six calendar days of termination in accordance with the Texas Payday Act.

 All school-owned property in the employee's possession must be returned to his or her supervisor upon separation from employment.
 Failure to return school-owned property constitutes theft of public property and will be reported to law enforcement.